-If you are scheduled only for ultrasound screening or you come only for tests preordered by your doctor/midwife then you can proceed without visiting reception.
+If you are scheduled for ultrasound screening only or you come for blood tests pre-ordered by your doctor/midwife then you can proceed without visiting reception.

-Urine tests should be labeled with your personal barcode sticker and you have to add date and time when the sample was taken by yourself.
-Please leave your sample on the table in room G2-155 („Inva-WC/uriinianalüüside ruum“) from Monday to Friday, 8:00-10:00 if not instructed otherwise.
+Urine tests should be labelled with your personal barcode sticker and you need to add date and time when the sample was taken by yourself.
+Please leave your sample in room G2-155 („Inva-WC/uriinianalüüside ruum“) from Monday to Friday, 8:00-10:00 if not instructed otherwise.

 Fetal cardiotocography or CTG is a procedure for recording the fetal heartbeat and the uterine contractions during pregnancy.
 Procedure lasts about 30 minutes and it is scheduled only if your doctor or midwife finds it necessary.
 You will be informed about the procedure at your appointment.
-For CTG please go to room G2-158 („Kardiotokograafia“), the nurse serving this room is available next door (room G2-159, blood tests).
-When the recording is completed please return to your doctor/midwife for analysis of the data and conclusion.
+For CTG please go to room G2-158 („Kardiotokograafia“), the midwife is available next door (room G2-159, blood tests).
+When the recording is completed please return to your doctor/midwife.

 Ultrasound screening.
 Tartu University Hospital Women’s Clinic has three ultrasound rooms (G2-163, 165, 167).
 You will be scheduled for the screening by your doctor/midwife according to the antenatal care guideline.

 1. I trimester ultrasound screening (12-13 weeks of pregnancy; it is done to estimate fetal anatomy and the risk of a chromosome defect related diseases).